canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_harvard_aan_brainstem_atlas/README.md

 This dataset is licensed under creative commons (CC0) 1.0 Universal and is in the public domain.

+## Comparison with Bianciardi

+The Bianciardi Brainstem atlas is a partially completed comprehensive atlas of brainstem nuclei.
+It's based on multimodal imaging data without ex vivo validation, but is probablistic, based on more participants, and because it tries to account for all brainstem nuclei it's less likely to mislabel regions belonging to one nucleis that in fact belong to another.
+Unfortunately it has a restrictive distribution license and is not suitable for all applications as a result.
+The Harvard Ascending Activation Network atlas may be more suitable in these circumstances or for use as a histological reference, however limited its precision may be (due to small sample size and poor specificaiton of MNI space template used).

+All AAN atlas regions have one more or more corresponding regions in Bianciardi's atlas.

+AAN -> Bianciardi
+L_LC -> L_LC
+R_LC -> L_RC
+L_LDTg ->  L_LDTg_CGPn'}},...
+R_LDTg -> R_LDTg_CGPn
+L_PBC -> L_MPB, L_LPB
+R_PBC -> R_MPB, R_LPB
+L_PTg -> L_PTg.
+R_PTg -> R_PTg
+L_PnO -> L_PnO_PnC_B5
+R_PnO -> R_PnO_PnC_B5
+L_mRt -> L_mRta, L_mRtd, L_MRtl
+R_mRt -> R_mRta, R_mRtd, R_MRtl
+DR -> DR_B7
+MnR -> MnR_B6_B8,PMnR_B6_B8
+PAG -> PAG
+VTA -> L_VTA_PBP, R_VTA_PBP

+In some cases bianciardi provides a finer grained parcellation.
+In other cases the nuclei from the AAN Atlas are more limited in scope than their counterparts from bianciardi.
+For instance LDTg in AAN is LDTg_CGPn in bianciard, presumably because the LDTg and CGPn could not be distinguished based on the contrasts available to Bianciardi.
+With this miscorrespondence of boundaries in mind, the following comparison of atlas boundaries may be useful.
+Titles indicate AAN regions, also shown in color, with outlines of Bianciardi's equivalent regions (possibly merged if there are multiple) overlain.

+(html/compare_with_bianciardi_01.png)[html/compare_with_bianciardi_01.png]
+Saggital Brainstem Nuclei

+(html/compare_with_bianciardi_02.png)[html/compare_with_bianciardi_02.png]
+Coronal Brainstem Nuclei

+(html/compare_with_bianciardi_03.png)[html/compare_with_bianciardi_03.png]
+Axial Brainstem Nuclei

+If attempting to adjudicate between these atlases it may be helpful to compare individual nuclei with their corresponding PET tracer maps from Hansen et al.
+2022 as was done for Bianciardi's serotonergic nuclei (see Bianciardi atlas README.md file)

 ## External Links

 * https://datadryad.org/stash/dataset/doi:10.5061/dryad.zw3r228d2